Motorway Services Online

 The Independent, 1992

 The operators engaged in an architectural competition once again too, but this time it was about who could create the most pleasant dining area.
-By the end of the decade most new service areas were opening with large windows overlooking fountains and ponds.
-Unfortunately this satisfaction didn't really effect the quality of the food, which was now managing to be basic, disappointing and expensive.
+By the end of the decade most new service areas were opening with large windows overlooking fountains and ponds, built on a level ground which was accessible to all.
+Every building gained a new entrance lobby, to try to add some consistency to all the different and often bleak frontages.
+Unfortunately this focus on atmosphere didn't really affect the quality of the food, which was now managing to be basic, disappointing and expensive.

 Were the big windows and fancy fountains really taking all the catering budget or was it being squandered?
-The operators argued that the money wasn't there, and increased the pressure that they should be allowed to open ancillary facilities like cinemas, but it didn't happen.
+The operators argued that the money wasn't there, and increased the pressure that they should be allowed to open ancillary facilities like cinemas, which didn't happen.

 All these inventions and positive ideas were an effort to woo families and day-trippers.
 HGVs, who were increasingly struggling to find anywhere safe to stop, were being told that their custom wasn't profitable enough.
 In this new 'free market' way of thinking, it was all about the cars.